emuell/afseq/docs/src/guide/pulse.md

 ## Pulse Library

-afseq comes with a built-in `pulse` Lua library, which contains a bunch of helper functions and generators to ease creating pulse arrays.
+pattrns comes with a built-in `pulse` Lua library, which contains a bunch of helper functions and generators to ease creating pulse arrays.

 » `pulse = pulse.from{0, 1} * 3 + {1, 0}` *combine sub pulses*